Photoshop Action

 Below are the solutions to this error:

-• Make sure you are using the English version of Photoshop;
+- Make sure you are using the English version of Photoshop.

-• Make sure you have loaded the brushes into your brushes panel before playing the action.
-If there are brushes included in the action download ( ’.abr’ file ), then it must be loaded before playing the action or you get this error;
+- Make sure you have loaded the brushes into your brushes panel before playing the action.
+If there are brushes included in the action download ( ‘.abr‘ file ), then it must be loaded before playing the action or you get this error.

-• Check the "Add "copy" to Copied Layers and Groups": Click on menu icon at the right on "Layers box" panel and go to "Panel Option", and then check the "Add "copy" to Copied Layers and Groups".
-You can see the video tutorial on this link, Add copy to Copied Layers and Groups: https://youtu.be/jmJgzgF0ZGI
+Click on menu icon at the right on ‘Layers box‘ panel and go to ‘Panel Option‘, and then check the ‘Add “copy” to Copied Layers and Groups‘.
+You can see the video tutorial on this link, ‘Add copy to Copied Layers and Groups': https://youtu.be/jmJgzgF0ZGI - If you have done everything above and are still getting errors across mutiple photos, please reset your preference files.

-• If you have done everything above and are still getting errors across mutiple photos, please reset your preference files.
-To do that, hold down Alt, Ctrl, and Shift keys (Mac: Command, Option, Shift) while starting up Photoshop.
+To do that, hold down Alt + Ctrl + Shift keys (Mac: Command + Option + Shift) while starting up Photoshop.
 A dialog box will appear asking if you wish to delete the preferences/settings file.
 Delete it and then run the action again.
-If you are using Photoshop CC, you can reset your preference files by going to the menu, ‘Edit > Preferences > General’ and then selecting ‘Reset Preferences on Quit‘;

 The common cause for errors in actions are corrupted Photoshop preference files.